From Leksikon fun der

 Also recalled, is a Yiddish work, Miriam, the Hasmonean and A Letter to An Author (in book form, never published.)
 He also translated sixty-five proverbs and expressions from the series by Chaim Nachman Bialik and Rovnitski’s The Book of Legends.

 Jacob Dinezon was not too far ahead of Yiddish fiction writers.
-The novel was important for the Jewish reader then, and it is still interesting today for those studying the history of psychology of the Jewish public.
+His novels were important for the Jewish reader then, and they are still interesting today for those studying the history of psychology of the Jewish public.